 In their attempts to sway the EPA, state officials specifically brought up the planned construction of the Foxconn building in a February 2018 email, saying that a non-compliant ozone finding could “result in businesses making the decision to pull back on the reins of growth.”
 Foxconn’s decision to build the factory was brokered in part by President Trump, who declared that this was “one of the great deals ever.”
 Since the non-compliance finding could have initiated more stringent pollution control requirements for Foxconn (potentially discouraging further expansion in the region), Wisconsin state officials pushed the EPA to designate Racine County as having met the ozone standard.
 Barring that, state officials had a second plan: to limit the non-compliant areas to a narrow band around the shore of Lake Michigan (this is what Scott Pruitt eventually decided to do).

 Then-Wisconsin Governor Scott Walker had worked hard to encourage the building of a new Foxconn factory in a portion of the state that the EPA had flagged in 2017 as having exceeded federal limits on ground-level ozone.
 This occurred at the same time that Scott Walker was campaigning for a third term, with the Foxconn deal heavily factoring into the early parts of his reelection campaign plans.
-Walker promised Foxconn a subsidy of $4.1 billion, the largest in Wisconsin’s history and the largest government handout to a foreign company ever given in America.
+Walker promised Foxconn a subsidy of $4.1 billion, the largest in Wisconsin’s history and the largest government handout to a foreign company ever given in the United States.
 Walker once said that Foxconn’s chairman was “one of the most remarkable business leaders in the world.”
 In addition to the ozone exemption, Walker waived Foxconn from adhering to a number of environmental rules without first conducting an environmental impact statement, including allowing the company to discharge materials into wetlands and allowing the company to reroute streams during construction.
 According to the City of Milwaukee’s Legislative Reference Bureau, the Foxconn plant will have the ability to draw huge amounts of water from Lake Michigan (up to 7 million gallons per day) and that, in its permit, the company plans to release hundreds of tons of air pollutants every year, including carbon monoxide, particulates, sulfur dioxide, nitrogen oxide, and volatile organic compounds.

 This is a crystal-clear case of science being sidelined in favor of political interests.
 There appears to have been little to no doubt as to the robustness of the data that supported a non-compliance conclusion – even in May 2019, the EPA stressed in a legal brief that the agency was not admitting that any errors had occurred in the previous analysis.
 And yet, for weeks, the voices of EPA scientists, pleading for the agency heads to follow the science, were not only ignored by political officials, but those officials prodded the scientists to carry out scientifically inaccurate methods in order to justify a politically friendly conclusion.
 As McCabe, the former EPA’s air quality chief under Obama, put it, “These are supposed to be science-based decisions under the Clean Air Act, and yet you see career staff struggling to explain unexplainable decisions.”
 Politics should never be allowed to decide who will breath clean air and who will not.